rutgervanweehaeghe/french-learning-app/README.md

 This project is licensed under the Creative Commons 4.0 License — see license.txt for details.

-Navigate the menu to learn about french vocabulary, grammar and pronounciation

 ![App Screenshot failed to load](https://github.com/rutgervanweehaeghe/french-learning-app/blob/main/frenchapp_voc.png)